Ramram Basu: Professional Life

-In 1802, his Bengali textbook Rājā Pratāpāditya-Charit (Life of Maharaja Pratapaditya), written for the college's use, received a cash prize of 300 rupees.
+In 1802, Basu's Bengali textbook Rājā Pratāpāditya-Charit (Life of Maharaja Pratapaditya), written for the college's use, received a cash prize of 300 rupees.
 It was printed at the Serampore Mission Press, and is now credited as the first Bengali to create a work in prose and also as the first historiography in Bengali.
-Basu also created Bengali versions of the Ramayana and Mahabharata, and aided in Carey's Bengali translation of the Bible.
+He also created Bengali versions of the Ramayana and Mahabharata, and aided in Carey's Bengali translation of the Bible.

+Death

 Despite his active engagement with western missionaries and Christian texts, Basu remained a Hindu, and died in Kolkata on 7 August 1813.

 Other media

-Bengali novelist Pramathanath Bishi wrote a historical novel named Carey Saheber Munshi (Sahib Carey's Munshi) based on Ramram Basu's life.
-This was filmed in 1961 by Bikash Roy as Carey Saheber Munshi.
+Bengali novelist Pramathanath Bishi wrote a historical novel named Carey Saheber Munshi (Sahib Carey's Munshi) based on Basu's life.
+This was filmed in 1961 by Bikash Roy as Carey Saheber Munshi (tr.
+Munshi of Mr. Carey).